open-learning-exchange/open-learning-exchange.github.io/ll_CC/index.md

 Our Virtual Interns program is part of the software development strategy by [Open Learning Exchange](http://www.ole.org/) (OLÉ).
 We are a non-profit and for-purpose organization based in Cambridge, Massachusetts.
 We strive to provide universal quality education using open source materials and technology to address educational barriers.

+###Assignment #5
+Due 6/3/16
+1. Follow the directions under the [Nation BeLL tab](pages/nation.md).
+2. Please create three issues, add comments to three issues, and resolve three issues.
+This week, your issues should focus on ways to improve my directions to make them clearer.
+I gave you some stones to cross ther river but we're trying to build the bridge.

 ###Assignment #4
 Due 5/27/16
 1. Follow the directions for keeping your username.github.io and your local repository up to date on [Git Repositories](pages/gitandrepositories.md).